 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 500D does not provide wifi capability.

-Both the 500D and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the G80 have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the G80 was followed by the Panasonic G90.
 Further information on the features and operation of the 500D and G80 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Panasonic G80 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 500D and the Panasonic G80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.